Our picks on places to stay on Martha's Vineyard

 |

-Vineyard Haven: Nobnocket Inn
+Vineyard Haven: Nobnocket Boutique Inn

 Nobnocket Boutique Inn is a lovely Boutique Hotel is within walking distance of the Vineyard Haven ferry, restaurants and stores.
 This 7 room, award-winning*, upscale inn was completely renovated in 2016 and sits on almost 2 acres of land creating "An Up-Island vibe in a Down-Island location."